 Suppose, given a dataset (x1, y1), (x2, y2), (x3, y3)…..(xn, yn) of n observation from an experiment.
 And we are interested in fitting a straight line.

 Now consider the sum of the squares of ei

 Note: E is a function of parameters a and b and we need to find a and b such that E is minimum and the necessary condition for E to be minimum is as follows:

 This condition yields:

-Above two equations are called normal equation which are solved to get the value of a and b.
+The above two equations are called normal equations which are solved to get the value of a and b.

 The Expression for E can be rewritten as:

 The basic syntax for a regression analysis in R is

 where Y is the object containing the dependent variable to be predicted and model is the formula for the chosen mathematical model.

 The command lm( ) provides the model’s coefficients but no further statistical information.